14 symptoms to look for after an elderly person falls

-If you’re concerned about an older person having a fall accident, you can read our guide to falls prevention for elderly people.
+If you’re concerned about an older person having a fall accident, you can read our guide on falls prevention for elderly people.
 You may also find they’ll benefit from the support of a Home Care Assistant.
 A Home Carer can provide emotional support, as well as help with tidying and decluttering the home to reduce hazards that could cause future falls.
-They can also provide reminders to ensure your elderly loved one takes prescribed medications on time.

 If your loved one has recently had a fall and you’re concerned about their wellbeing, our Convalescent Care service can help.
-A trained Care Assistant will visit your loved one at home to provide assistance after an injury.
-They provide valuable support during recovery and are professionally trained to monitor your loved one and notice changes in their health or wellbeing.
+A trained Care Assistant will visit your loved one at home to assist with an injury.
+They offer valuable support during recovery and are professionally trained to monitor your loved one and notice changes in their health or wellbeing.

 To learn more about our services and how we can help, find your local Alina Homecare Team.